Victorian Railways departmental wagons: VZSX

-In 1987/88, eleven former louvre vans were stripped down to underframes at various railway workshops around Victoria, and refitted with a superstructure similar to that used on the VOFY wagons but without plated sides, to ease unloading.
+In 1987/88, eleven former VLCX louvre vans were stripped down to underframes at various railway workshops around Victoria, and refitted with a superstructure similar to that used on the VOFY wagons but without plated sides, to ease unloading.
 Rails were provided along the frame of the wagon to permit the VZCA dedicated forklifts to run along the train for sleeper unloading.
 These vehicles were coded VZSX 1 through 11.
+Between these and the 28 VBBX cars cut down for sleeper discharge use, the expectation was that the last of the VOWA open wagons could be retired.

 A further set of ten wagons had ISO container ports fitted for two 20 ft containers, and were supplied with two each VWS-classed ISO compatible sleeper storage frames.
 Rails were built in to the container frames, rather than attached directly to the wagons.
 This type of VZSX was numbered 100 to 109, and proved to be more successful as a further ten were converted in 1989, and eight more in 1991.

 Rakes of VZSX wagons and their respective VZCA wagons were sighted at the North Melbourne Wagon Storage yards in 2010, pending transfer to Tottenham Yard for scrapping.